Jason Ruedy, President And CEO Of The Home Loan Arranger, Sets New Standard For Clear-To-Close Transactions

 Ruedy emphasizes that no one wants to face delays at the closing table due to unexpected funding issues.”

-- Jason RuedyDENVER, CO, UNITED STATES, August 29, 2024 /EINPresswire / -- The Home Loan Arranger, a prominent mortgage provider in Colorado, is transforming the home loan experience through its innovative clear-to-close (CTC) process.
-Unlike traditional lenders, The Home Loan Arranger provides CTCs for purchase transactions without any funding conditions , ensuring that once a CTC is granted, the loan is fully prepared for funding.
+- Jason RuedySAN DIEGO, CALIFORNIA, UNITED STATES, August 29, 2024 /EINPresswire / -- The Home Loan Arranger, a prominent mortgage provider in Colorado, is transforming the home loan experience through its innovative clear-to-close (CTC) process.
+Unlike traditional lenders , The Home Loan Arranger provides CTCs for purchase transactions without any funding conditions , ensuring that once a CTC is granted, the loan is fully prepared for funding.

 This approach alleviates the stress and complications associated with last-minute funding conditions, which can cause significant delays for buyers, sellers, agents, and closers.
 Ruedy emphasizes that no one wants to face delays at the closing table due to unexpected funding issues.